abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 the lack of true knowledge and awareness.

 As we practice through the day, doing sitting and walking meditation, be aware if a hindrance is present.
-This particular thought, mood, perception, or feeling—could it be a hindrance?
+“This particular thought, mood, perception, or feeling—could it be a hindrance?”

 If it is, work with it.
 Ground it in the awareness of the body.
 When the Buddha describes the hindrances, he points out that when we’re able to